 With the Affordable Care Act being frequently discussed in the news, we’re paying a lot of attention to medical and dental expenses.
 What kind of deductions can you take for these expenses?

-The good news is that as of 2017, you can take itemized deductions on your Form 1040, Schedule A from the Internal Revenue Service (IRS) for yourself, your spouse and your dependents – provided the total medical expenses exceed 10% of your adjusted gross income, or 7.5% if you or your spouse is 65 or older.
+You can take itemized deductions on your Form 1040, Schedule A from the Internal Revenue Service (IRS) for yourself, your spouse and your dependents – provided the total medical expenses exceed 10% of your adjusted gross income, or 7.5% if you or your spouse is 65 or older.
 The bad news is that you are spending that much on health care, you or someone in your family is really sick.

 Defining Medical and Dental Expenses